apache/nuttx/configs/sama5d3x-ek/README.txt

     Application Configuration -> NSH Library
       CONFIG_NSH_ARCHINIT=y             : Use architecture-specific initialization

+    NOTES:

-    WARNING:  This will wipe out everything that you may have on the NAND FLASH!
+    1. WARNING:  This will wipe out everything that you may have on the NAND FLASH!
 I have found that using the JTAG with no valid image on NAND or Serial FLASH is a problem:  In that case, the code always ends up in the SAM-BA bootloader.

+    2. Booting from Serial Flash.
 The work around for this case is to put the NORBOOT image into Serial FLASH.
 Then, the system will boot from Serial FLASH by copying the NORBOOT image in SRAM which will run and then start the image in NOR FLASH.
 See the discussion of the NORBOOT configuration in the "Creating and Using NORBOOT" section above.

-    NOTES: (1) There is jumper on the CM module that must be closed to enable use of the AT25 Serial Flash.
-(2) If using SAM-BA, make sure that you load the NOR boot program into the boot area via the pull- down menu.
+       NOTE thathere is jumper on the CM module that must be closed to enable use of the AT25 Serial Flash.
+Also, if you are using using SAM-BA, make sure that you load the NOR boot program into the boot area via the pull-down menu.

+    3. Unfortunately, there are no appropriate NAND file system in NuttX as of this writing.
+The following sections discussion issues/problems with using NXFFS and FAT.

     NXFFS
     -----

-    The NuttX FLASH File System (NXFFS) works will with NOR-like FLASH but does not work well with NAND (See comments below under STATUS)
+    The NuttX FLASH File System (NXFFS) works well with NOR-like FLASH but does not work well with NAND (See comments below under STATUS)

     File Systems: